 No later than the end of spring registration in the junior year, the concentrator will determine if they wish to write an honors thesis or choose a capstone course for his or her concentration.
 A capstone course will be selected in consultation with the concentration advisor and other faculty as appropriate.
 Within the frame of this capstone course, the concentrator will address the theoretical and interpretive issues of his or her particular focus in the Religious Studies concentration.

 A Religious Studies concentration with Honors requires, in addition to RS 1000 and eight other courses, an Honors thesis (Religious Studies 1999, during both semesters of the senior year).
-To receive Honors, a student must have at least a high B in the concentration and an A on the thesis.
+To receive Honors, a student must have at least a low A in the concentration and an A on the thesis.
 Students who study abroad, or who petition to include Brown courses not cross-listed with Religious Studies must still complete at least five courses in Religious Studies.